SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ProtocolChanges/ChangeMinimumRequiredDMAVersion.md

 uid: ChangeMinimumRequiredDMAVersion
 ---

-# Change minimum required DMA version
+# Change minimum required DataMiner version

 Changing the minimum required DataMiner version to a version higher than the current minimum supported version is considered a major change.

-For generic/device protocols the minimum required DataMiner version should try to go into the direction of the current minimum supported version.
+For generic/device protocols, the minimum required DataMiner version should go in the direction of the current minimum supported version.

 ## Impact

-Customers might need to update their DMS.
+Users may need to update their DMS.

 ## Workarounds

-Changing the minimum required DataMiner version to a version higher than the current minimum supported version will be approved in case:
+Changing the minimum required DataMiner version to a version higher than the current minimum supported version will be approved in the following case:

 - The feature needed is the only viable solution.